-Costa Rica has two healthcare systems, both of which are accessible for expats.
+Costa Rica has two healthcare systems, both of which are accessible to expats.
 There is both a government-run universal healthcare system and a private healthcare sector.
-Both systems are constantly being developed and improved and the majority of expats tend to use a combination of the two.
+Both systems are constantly being developed and improved, and the majority of expats tend to use a combination of the two.

 Compared to most developing countries, the cost of healthcare in Costa Rica is low across the board, and many doctors, particularly those working in the private sector, speak good English.